 MATCHNow® will accept orders, but will not execute trades when a stock is not in a normal, open state.
 Liquidity Providing (LP) orders will remain in the MATCHNow® book and begin trading if / when the stock is opened for trading.
 Marketflow / smart routed orders will be immediately returned with nothing done, and will route via an Access Vendor to the user’s next chosen market destination.

-Public trade reports will be disseminated in real time to data distributors via TSX Datalinx and the TMX Information Processor in standard (TL1 and TBF) format.
+Public trade reports will be disseminated in real time to data distributors via MATCHNow’s Multicast trade Feed.
+We also make our data available to the TMX Information Processor in standard (TL1 and TBF) format.
 Data distributors are encouraged to integrate MATCHNow® trades with TSX and other markets’ trades in their “time and sales” displays, VWAP calculations, market share statistics, etc.

 MATCHNow’s system returns a real-time FIX execution report for each trade to the originating Access Vendor (and on to the end user’s trading workstation).
-In addition to public trade data, real-time private order trade data will be disseminated in standard (TBF) format.
+In addition to public trade data, real-time private order trade data can be disseminated via a FIX 4.2 drop-copy feed.
 Where vendors currently provide this type of data to brokers, MATCHNow® data can be integrated into the same feeds.

 The new Short Marking Exempt (SME) tag has been required by regulators for non-directional accounts.
 Dealers must ensure all orders from Short Marking Exempt accounts include the SME designation in the FIX order message.